 After a relatively strenuous taxi drive from Panviman Resort in the surrounding mountainous region to the city centre of Chiang Mai, we were glad to arrive a 137 Pillars House.

 Sequestered in an upscale residential enclave near the Ping River at Thanon Nawatgate, 137 Pillars House is set in a walled sanctuary of tranquillity and elegance.
 On entering the gate, we were immediately transported to a different planet from the bustling streets of the touristy side of Chiang Mai on the western bank of the river.

 We were greeted by the courteous staff in a bright and well-appointed open-air reception lobby.
-From the very start I was impressed by the intricate interior design and intrigued by the wall and ceiling in the lobby, that appeared to have been fashioned out of traditional chests of drawers.
+From the very start, I was impressed by the intricate interior design and intrigued by the wall and ceiling in the lobby, which appeared to have been fashioned out of traditional chests of drawers.

 After checking our details, we were offered cold towels and a refreshing drink, before being ushered to our suite through the gardens.
 Our personal concierge met us in our room, where she showed us all the amenities and upon enquiring how long we were staying in Chiang Mai, gave us some great recommendations on what temples were a must to visit.

 137 Pillars House Hotel has been designed to center around the main historic teak bungalow.
 The 15 newly built bungalows are scattered around the premises within a jungle-like thicket.
 Thus every corner becomes a great photo opportunity.

 At 137 Pillars House Hotel guests get to re-live the elegance of the past in the comfort of the present.
 Although modern in all the right ways, the design of the new buildings takes inspiration from the old.

 Vintage, tropical and very luxurious, this hotel celebrates, colonial architecture, open-air spaces space high ceilings and organic finishes.